farshed/farshed.github.io/src/content/blog/borderline-internals.md

 Some of the ways that a lack of whole object relations reflects in behaviour include:

-- **Dichotomous Thinking**: Seeing the world in binaries with little room for nuance. _Perfect or horrible, friend or enemy, all or nothing._
+- **Dichotomous thinking**: Seeing the world in binaries with little room for nuance. _Perfect or horrible, friend or enemy, all or nothing._
 - **Idealization**: Seeing someone as perfect, often in the beginning stages of relationships.
 - **Devaluation**: Rapid shift to viewing someone as entirely bad or worthless, usually triggered by a perceived slight or disappointment.
-- **Emotional Volatility**: Extreme emotional reactions because people or events are not perceived in a nuanced way.
+- **Emotional volatility**: Extreme emotional reactions because people or events are not perceived in a nuanced way.
-- **Fear of Abandonment**: Anxiety about people leaving because they are not seen as reliable or constant.
+- **Fear of abandonment**: Anxiety about people leaving because they are not seen as reliable or constant.
-- **Short and Unstable Relationships**: Difficulty sustaining long-term relationships due to inconsistent views of others.
+- **Short and unstable relationships**: Difficulty sustaining long-term relationships due to inconsistent views of others.
-- **Impulsive Actions**: Decision-making is often based on the current perception of people as all-good or all-bad, leading to poor long-term choices.
+- **Impulsive actions**: Decision-making is often based on the current perception of people as all-good or all-bad, leading to poor long-term choices.
-- **Poor Conflict Resolution**: A tendency to cut off relationships instead of resolving disagreements due to the shift from idealization to devaluation.
+- **Poor conflict resolution**: A tendency to cut off relationships instead of resolving disagreements due to the shift from idealization to devaluation.
-- **Trust Issues**: Skepticism about the reliability or integrity of others, as they are expected to disappoint or betray eventually.
+- **Trust issues**: Skepticism about the reliability or integrity of others, as they are expected to disappoint or betray eventually.
-- **Paranoid Thinking**: A tendency to see hidden motives and conspiracies, especially when someone is in the "all-bad" category.
+- **Paranoid thinking**: A tendency to see hidden motives and conspiracies, especially when someone is in the "all-bad" category.
-- **Emotional Dependency**: A tendency to rely heavily on external validation, especially from those currently being idealized.
+- **Emotional dependency**: A tendency to rely heavily on external validation, especially from those currently being idealized.

 ## Emotional Dysregulation

 Emotional dysregulation, characterized by difficulties in managing emotional responses, is a key feature of Borderline Personality Disorder (BPD).
 Unlike other Cluster B disorders, BPD is particularly marked by intense, unstable emotions.
 It's not just the intensity of the emotions that distinguishes people with BPD; it's also their struggle to effectively cope with these feelings.
 They lack the skills to navigate extreme forms of paranoia, jealousy, anger, and insecurity — emotions that we all encounter to a lesser extent in our daily lives.

 Studies indicate structural and functional abnormalities in crucial brain regions such as the prefrontal cortex, amygdala, and hippocampus in individuals with BPD.
 These anomalies are directly linked to symptoms like emotional dysregulation, impulsivity, and memory issues.
 These neurological changes are generally considered to be epigenetic, influenced by both genetic and environmental factors.
-Several animal [studies](https://pubmed.ncbi.nlm.nih.gov/9287218/) have shown that exposure to significant or prolonged stress during early childhood or maternal stress during pregnancy can lead to a hyper-reactive stress-response system in the child.
+Several animal [studies](https://pubmed.ncbi.nlm.nih.gov/9287218/) have shown that exposure to significant or prolonged stress during early childhood or maternal stress during pregnancy can lead to a hyper-reactive stress response system in the child.
 For more on this topic, see [here](https://en.wikipedia.org/wiki/Hypothalamic%E2%80%93pituitary%E2%80%93adrenal_axis#Early_life_stress).

 Some common manifestations of emotional dysregulation in behaviour include:

-- **Intense Mood Swings**: Rapid shifts between emotions like happiness, sadness, and anger.
+- **Intense mood swings**: Rapid shifts between emotions like happiness, sadness, and anger.
-- **Emotional Intensity**: Experiencing emotions at a higher level of intensity compared to others, making them hard to control.
+- **Emotional intensity**: Experiencing emotions at a higher level of intensity compared to others, making them hard to control.
-- **Difficulty Calming Down**: Takes an unusually long time to return to a baseline emotional state after being upset.
+- **Difficulty calming down**: Takes an unusually long time to return to a baseline emotional state after being upset.
-- **Cognitive Distortions**: Viewing situations through an emotional lens, leading to irrational beliefs or interpretations.
+- **Cognitive distortions**: Viewing situations through an emotional lens, leading to irrational beliefs or interpretations.
-- **Emotional Numbness**: Periods of feeling emotionally "flat" or disconnected as a coping mechanism.
+- **Emotional numbness**: Periods of feeling emotionally "flat" or disconnected as a coping mechanism.
-- **Lack of Shame Repair**: Inability to effectively acknowledge, process, and move past feelings of shame.
+- **Lack of shame repair**: Inability to effectively acknowledge, process, and move past feelings of shame.
-- **Dissociation**: Experiencing periods of detachment from one's environment or self, often described as "zoning out".
+- **Dissociation**: Experiencing periods of detachment from one's environment or self, often described as "not feeling real" or "feeling outside one's body".
 - **Hyper-reactivity**: Overreacting to minor triggers or perceived slights, leading to escalated emotional responses.
 - **Impulsivity**: Acting on urges without considering the consequences, leading to risky behaviour.
-- **Chronic Anxiety or Worry**: Persistent feelings of unease or nervousness, often without a specific reason.
+- **Chronic anxiety or worry**: Persistent feelings of unease or nervousness, often without a specific reason.
-- **Substance Abuse**: Using drugs or alcohol as coping mechanisms to regulate emotions.
+- **Substance abuse**: Using drugs or alcohol as coping mechanisms to regulate emotions.
-- **Psychosomatic Issues**: Experiencing physical manifestations like headaches or stomach issues due to constant emotional strain.
+- **Psychosomatic issues**: Experiencing physical manifestations like headaches or stomach issues due to constant emotional strain.

 ## Cognitive Distortions